morisawausa/ProofingTool/README.md

 # Proofing Tool

 This Glyphs Plugin helps you output proofs directly from Glyphs.
-The plugin focuses on generating form comparison proofs in two forms: [waterfall]() and [paragraph]() view.
-It currently isn’t intended to robustly proof typesetting (it won’t show [kerning](), for example), but it should help you quickly format documents for proofing use without needing to export font binaries, deal with font caching, or open InDesign.
+The plugin focuses on generating form comparison proofs in two forms: [waterfall](#waterfall) and [paragraph](#paragraph) view.
+It currently isn’t intended to robustly proof typesetting (it won’t show [kerning](https://github.com/morisawausa/ProofingTool/issues/5), for example), but it should help you quickly format documents for proofing use without needing to export font binaries, deal with font caching, or open InDesign.
 We made this tool with the hope that it might reduce the annoyance of producing proofs for in-progress work intended for internal review.

+Last tested in Glyphs 3.2.1 (3258).

 ## Prerequisites: